dunst-project/dunst-project.org/content/documentation.md

 <dt id="new_icon"><code>new_icon</code></dt>
 <dd>

 <p>Updates the icon of the notification, it should be a path or a name for a valid image.
-This overrides the icon that was sent with dunstify or another notification tool.</p>
+This overrides the icon that was sent with dunstify or another notification tool.
+Expansion of the argument is carried out using wordexp(3) with command substitution disabled.</p>

 </dd>
 <dt id="icon_position-values:-left-right-top-off-default:-left"><code>icon_position</code> (values: [left/right/top/off], default: left)</dt>